My work follows the Basic Principles of Magda Gerber's Educaring® Approach:

 In the early years, caregiving time is quality time.
 These precious moments allow for intimate connection, cooperation, and mutual enjoyment.

 To maximize learning and growth, children need a safe, appropriately challenging, predictable environment.

 Refueled by quality caregiving moments, children flourish when given time for uninterrupted play, and the freedom to explore, move, and interact with other infants and toddlers.

-Consistent rules and routines set us up for success, children and adults alike.
+Consistent rules and routines set the stage for a successful life, for both children and adults.

 informed by Dear Parent by Magda Gerber, and RIE.org’s Basic Principles.